Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/The Lionsberg System/Lionsberg Integrated Delivery Guide/Project Delivery Guide.md

 ## 3.1.3 Project Process
 The project process through which [[1.
 Intention]] is brought into [[Reality]] can be thought of as encompassing 6 basic steps:

-1. Intention
+1. Intention / Vision
 2. Analysis
 3. Engagement
 4. Planning
 5. Action
-6. Continuous Learning and Improvement
+6. Continuous Learning and Improvement.

 ### 3.1.3.1 Step 1: Intention
 The first step is to ensure that all Participants share the same vision, intention, and goal.
 If the project were a Quest, this would be akin to understanding [[Where We Are Going]] and [[Why]].